 Below is a list of the some of the larger, more famous or well attended festivals that are scheduled for this Sunday, JULY 31ST.

 Only 30 minutes from Tokyo, the historic town of Kawagoe is a popular place to experience a typical Japanese summer festival.
 The festival is celebrated each year on the last Saturday and Sunday of July.
 The festival includes parades, processions, portable shrines, music and dance.
 There are also many festival stalls with traditional Japanese festival games or selling festival food.

+Time: from 12pm on Sunday Contact: Kawagoe City Tourist Information Office 049-222-5556 Location: Spreads from around Hon Kawagoe Station to the main tourist area by the Bell Tower.
 Access: Hon Kawagoe Station on the Seibu Shinjuku Line.
 Approximately a 8 minute walk from Kawagoe station on the JR Kawagoe and Tobu Tojo Lines.